Peer Prediction with More Signals than Reports: Output Agreement

 \section{Output Agreement}

-We begin by analyzing the popular peer prediction mechanism Output Agreement (OA).
+We begin by analyzing the popular peer prediction mechanism Output Agreement (OA) when signals are real-valued and reports are binary.
 Output Agreement is a minimal, single task mechanism: each agent $i$ submits a report for a task and receives a positive payment if their report matches that of another agent $j$ on the same task.
-In the binary signal model, truthful reporting forms a correlated equilibrium under some assumptions about the information structure.
+In the binary signal model, truthful reporting forms a Bayes-Nash equilibrium under some assumptions about the information structure.
 Specifically, truthfulness holds under \emph{strong diagonalization}, where the conditional probability of another signal is maximized by the signal being conditioned on ($\Pr[H \mid H] > \Pr[L \mid H]$ and $\Pr[L \mid L] > \Pr[H \mid L]$).
 However, \emph{uninformative} equilibria where agents misreport their information also exist.
 Specifically, agents can coordinate to all submit the same report and each receive a maximum payment.
 Nonetheless, Output Agreement remains popular because of its simplicity.
-We thus aim to characterize OA under our richer signal space model to help practitioners understand how behavior occurs in the real world.
+We characterize OA under our richer signal space model to help practitioners understand how behavior occurs in the real world.